-Rethinking the Gay and Lesbian Movement by Marc Stein, published in 2012, is a volume in a Routledge book series on U.S. social movements.
+Rethinking the Gay and Lesbian Movement by Marc Stein, published originally in 2012 and revised for a second edition in 2023, is a volume in a Routledge book series on U.S. social movements.
 The book was written primarily for classroom use and public education purposes.
 It provides a chronologically-expansive, geographically-broad, and culturally-diverse overview of the history of U.S. gay and lesbian activism, focusing in particular on the period from 1950 to 1990.

 The book begins with an introduction that discusses the importance of gay and lesbian movement history, describes the reasons the book focuses on "gay and lesbian" (as opposed to LGBT or queer) activism, and defines a movement as an organized, collective, and sustained effort to encourage or discourage social change.

 The first chapter provides a broad survey of the pre-history of the gay and lesbian movement, introducing key developments in the years from 1500 to 1940 that made it possible for the movement to emerge in the post-World War Two era.
 After discussing evidence of same-sex sexual desires and acts in 16th, 17th, and 18th century North America, the chapter considers the rise of same-sex sexual identities and communities in the late 19th and early 20th centuries, the resistance to anti-homosexual oppression that developed in the absence of an organized movement, and the reasons a gay and lesbian movement did not emerge in this period.